 If you’re planning on creating a stylish space or modern home, West Elm is where you should start.
 The high-end furniture brand offers stylish contemporary furniture for every room of the home.
-West Elm’s chic, modern designs are characterised by timeless pieces, on-trend finishes and bold pops of colour.
+West Elm’s chic, modern designs are characterised by timeless pieces, on-trend finishes, and bold pops of colour.
 Staying true to the brand’s glossy, mid-century modern aesthetic, they are known for their on-point design that is just as beautiful as it is trendy.
 You can’t go past their distinctive flair, just as much as their affordable prices.

 Location: 464 Chapel St, South Yarra, Melbourne

 Inside one of Space’s many showrooms, you will find some of the world’s finest furniture and accessories for the home.
-They have far from average products to suit every style and type of home, which push a very fine balance between comfort and luxury.
-Favouring on contemporary design brands, you will find names like Maxalto, Kartell, Mooi, Foscarini and Vitra at Space.
+They have far from average products to suit every style and type of home, which pushes a very fine balance between comfort and luxury.
+Favouring contemporary design brands, you will find names like Maxalto, Kartell, Mooi, Foscarini, and Vitra at Space.
 It’s worth a visit to their Melbourne showroom which is architect-designed and a very pleasing experience for the eye.
 But maybe not so much for the wallet.